The Little Rascals (film)

 The Little Rascals is a 1994 American family comedy film produced by Amblin Entertainment, and released by Universal Pictures on August 5, 1994.
 The film is an adaptation of Hal Roach's Our Gang, a series of short films of the 1920s, 1930s, and 1940s (many of which were broadcast on television as The Little Rascals) which centered on the adventures of a group of neighborhood children.
 Directed by Penelope Spheeris, who co-wrote the screenplay with Paul Guay and Stephen Mazur, the film presents several of the Our Gang characters in an updated setting, featuring re-interpretations of several of the original shorts.
 It is the first collaboration by Guay and Mazur, whose subsequent comedies were Liar Liar and Heartbreakers.

-Another film based on Our Gang, The Little Rascals Save the Day, was released as a direct-to-video feature in 2014.
+A sequel, The Little Rascals Save the Day, also based on Our Gang, was released as a direct-to-video feature in 2014.